framegrace/beume/README.md

 * Run the jar

     java -jar beume-1.0.jar

+* Or alternatively, for a config file on a different place: java -jar beume-1.0.jar -- <config file location>

 And that's it, point the browser to <host>:8080 and put an URL like this one: